Noctane/frontstart/README.md

 # FRONTSTART

-_node 0.12.7_

-All you need for your kickass front-end projects!
+All you need for your front-end projects